Check in the Mail

-The latest scam on this topic is a check which is claiming to come from a company called Consolidated Bottle Corporation.
-The crooks are pretending to offer jobs and paid gigs if the recipient of the check helps with some market research or with taking survey on behalf of the company.
+The latest scam on this topic is a check from a company called Consolidated Bottle Corporation.
+The crooks are pretending to offer jobs and paid gigs if the recipient of the check helps with some market research or with taking a survey on behalf of the company.

 Never deposit a check with an amount bigger than you expected.
 Ask the scammer to send you a new check.
 He won’t and you will lose the money for the services, but that’s better than losing large amounts of money from your bank account.

 FBI is cracking on this scam already, but the number of criminals is growing day by day.